Custom, Adjudication, and Petrushevsky’s Watch: Some Notes from the Intellectual Property Front, 78 Virginia Law Review 129 (1992)

 Date of Authorship for this Version

 Carter, Stephen L., "Custom, Adjudication, and Petrushevsky’s Watch: Some Notes from the Intellectual Property Front" (1992).
 Faculty Scholarship Series.
-Paper 2253.
+2253.